battlecode/battlecode-scaffold-2017/README.md

 - Wait a minute or two for IntelliJ to finish configuring itself.

 - When the bar at the bottom of the screen has stopped downloading things, we'll need to check that everything is set up correctly.
 Go to `View / Tool Windows / Gradle`.
-In the new window that pops up, select `Tasks / build / build`, and double click it.
+In the new window that pops up, select `Tasks / battlecode / build`, and double click it.
 You should now see a nice tree of tasks unfold at the bottom of the screen.
 If you run into an error here, you should get help.
 Try going to the forums (http://battlecodeforum.org) or to IRC (http://irc.lc/freenode/battlecode).

 - If you haven't seen any errors, you should be good to go.
 There should now be a folder called `client` in your scaffold folder; if you go in there, and double click the `Battlecode Client` application, you should be able to run and watch matches.
 (Please don't move that application, it will be sad.)